 - TaxAct has a $100 refund bonus if you choose to have part of your return put on gift cards.

 While I do like the TaxACT program overall, there are a few things I would like to see change.

 - TaxACT online does not provide free phone assistance to those using the free version of the system.
 I never really had an issue with this, but others might.

 - TaxACT is a bit light on the tax deduction tools.
 If you have a fairly straightforward return then you shouldn’t have an issue with this.
 However, if you have a more advanced return then you’d likely find the deduction finder tools at H & R Block or Turbo Tax to be considerably more robust.

 If you need a fairly simple and straightforward platform to prepare your taxes then you really can’t go wrong with TaxACT.
-This is also not to mention the price, which is the best in the industry.
-The TaxACT website claims they handle over 7 million returns each year and it’s easy to see why when they offer both the lowest price and an easy to use platform.
+This is also not to mention the price, which is among the best in the industry.
+The TaxACT website claims they handle over seven million returns each year.
+It’s easy to see why when they offer both low price and an easy to use platform.